-The operation of this pump is a bit noisy, and it’s not as efficient as the submersible counterpart, but it’s long-lasting.
+The operation of this sump pump is a bit noisy, and it’s not as efficient as the submersible counterpart, but it’s long-lasting.
 Since it is not dipped in water and doesn’t need to handle the incoming solid particles, you don’t have to worry much about clogging and rust.
 On top of that, it doesn’t take much of your basement space.

-By design, submersible pumps can be placed underwater.
+By design, submersible sump pumps can be placed underwater.
 That’s how it got the name.
 Its big advantage is it can be submerged in water.
 Hence, there’s little or no noise while it’s running.
 Since it has to be immersed underwater, it’s made with durable corrosion-resistant metal.

 Also, it’s a champ when it comes to dealing with solids.
 So, it won’t clog easily.
 Another reason why it’s chosen over any pedestal pump is that it’s more efficient.
 You can learn more about pedestal vs submersible here.